Canada

 We got a car stolen in Montreal.

-But we persevered and continued on with our trip.
+But we persevered and continued with our trip.

-The carful of kids drove through sideways rain in the pitch dark of a moonless night to get to New Brunswick from Portland, Maine but we got here.
+The carful of kids drove through sideways rain in the pitch dark of a moonless night to get to New Brunswick from Portland, Maine, but we got there.

-Destination: Bay of Fundy National Parkfor the crazy tides.
-We’ve wanted to visit for years and not letting a little inclement weather get in our way.
-Even if its name is Hurricane Arthur.
+Destination: Fundy National Park for the crazy tides.
+We’ve wanted to visit for years without letting a little inclement weather get in our way even if its name is Hurricane Arthur.

 He came ashore across the Bay of Fundy at Meteghan, Nova Scotia.
 Knocking out power and blowing down trees.

-Our hotel’s power made it through the night but the roads flooded in spots.
-After checking the weather and calling the Bay of Fundy National Park, we load up and make our way to Alma.
+Our hotel’s power made it through the night, but the roads flooded in spots.
+After checking the weather and calling the Bay of Fundy National Park, we loaded up and made our way to Alma.

 Catherine Parker has a passion for travel and seen all 50 U.S. States.
 As a former flight attendant with one of the largest airlines, there isn't a North American airport that she hasn't landed in at least once.
 Since clipping her professional wings after 9/11, she combines her love of the open road with visiting architectural and cultural icons.
 She is based out of Central Texas dividing her time between writing and restoring a pair of 100-year-old houses.
 She shares her life with her three kids and her husband.